AnnaFetz/KDI_Events_in_Trentino/README.md

 		communication services, such as Zoom and Google Meet; </li><br>
 	<li> Blended or Hybrid events offer an offline or online attendance depending on the participant's
 		needs and possibilities. </li><br>
+</ol><br>
-<li> <b>CreativeWork</b> gathers all human artifacts produced during an activity or employed in an event.</li><br>
+<b>CreativeWork</b> gathers all human artifacts produced during an activity or employed in an event.
-<li> To satisfy the necessity of a memory, the ER model integrates an <b>Archive</b> entity too, aiming at keeping track of events' past history.</li><br>
+To satisfy the necessity of a memory, the ER model integrates an <b>Archive</b> entity too, aiming at keeping track of events' past history.

-<li> A final remark regards the creation of the <b>ArchitecturalBarriers</b> entity that enlarges the plethora of users and increases the quality of the final service.
+A final remark regards the creation of the <b>ArchitecturalBarriers</b> entity that enlarges the plethora of users and increases the quality of the final service.
 The information delivered focuses on the event's venue (and transport) and its accessibility.
-Due to the lack of standardization in this field, these properties comply with the Italian legislation DM 236/89. </li><br>
+Due to the lack of standardization in this field, these properties comply with the Italian legislation DM 236/89.

 Please notice that due to timing some further changes were applied.
 Reference ER can be found in the project's report.
-</ol><br>

 ### ETG description